tensorflow/hub/docs/basics.md

 shared between all applications.

-Modules can define multiple named *signatures* in order to allow being applied in more than one way.
+Modules can define multiple named *signatures* in order to allow being applied in more than one way (similar to how Python objects have *methods*).
 A module's documentation should describe the available signatures.
 The call above applies the signature named `"default"`.
-Other signature names can be specified with the optional `signature=` argument.
+Any signature can be selected by passing its name to the optional `signature=` argument.

 If a signature has multiple inputs, they must be passed as a dict, with the keys defined by the signature.
 Likewise, if a signature has